 Wellness in Edmonton has to work with winter, busy schedules, shifting energy levels, and real life.
 And the good news?
 When you approach it that way, it actually sticks.

-Edmonton Reality Check: Why Resolutions Don’t Work Here
+Edmonton Reality Check: Why Wellness Goals Without Resolutions Work Better

 Traditional resolutions assume: